vvasabi/sassy-faces/README.md

   `#{bean.var}`, has been added.
 Please note that, as SASS scripts are compiled and cached, EL evaluation results remain static once cached.
 Also, SASS variables with the syntax `#{$var}` are not evaluated as EL variables.
+* Image and url manipulation features of Compass are not tested and are not supported at the moment.

 ## License